cerver1/Kotlin-Media-Player/README.md

     Any and all contributions are welcomed, simply follow theses steps to beginning.

+      1. Check the Projects tab to see if there is a TODO item you could help with.
-      1. Open a new issue
+      2. Open a new issue detailing your interest in which todo item you'd like to work on
+      3. If you'd like to make changes not found in the Project tab:
-      2. Detail how you'd like to expand the project.
+          - Open a new issue detailing how you'd like to expand the project.

     I will do my best to respond in a timely manner to discuss the issue.
 I will then either approve or request changes to the issue.